krummja/Orion/docs/source/intro.rst

 .. code-block:: console

-    pip install pygame_orion -U
+    pip install pygame-orion -U

-You can also build the latest version `from Github here <https://www.github.com/krummja/pygame_orion>`_ by downloading the source, navigating to the project's directory (which contains ``setup.py``) and building with:
+You can also build the latest version `from Github here <https://www.github.com/krummja/orion>`_ by downloading the source, navigating to the project's directory (which contains ``setup.py``) and building with:

 .. code-block:: console